'The Opposite of Game of Thrones.' What the Arrest of a Saudi Prince Really Means

 “It’s the equivalent of having Bill Gates, Warren Buffet, and Colin Powell arrested.
 It is a shocking display of power,” Jordan, the former ambassador, told TIME.

-The arrests also signal a new pinnacle in the meteoric rise of Mohamed Bin Salman.
+The arrests also signal a new pinnacle in the meteoric rise of Mohammed Bin Salman.
 In less than three years, the young prince has gone from being a relatively obscure royal known for his purchase of a $550 million yacht from a Russian vodka tycoon, to one of the most powerful and controversial leaders in the Middle East.
 Appointed minister of defense in 2015, he oversaw a disastrous war in Yemen in which more than 10,000 people have died.

-His appointment as crown prince in June upended decades of royal tradition, sidelining the former Crown Prince, Mohamed Bin Nayef, who had been a favorite of Washington.
+His appointment as crown prince in June upended decades of royal tradition, sidelining the former Crown Prince, Mohammed Bin Nayef, who had been a favorite of Washington.
 Even before becoming the heir to the throne, his portfolio was vast.
 He is in charge of an overhaul of the Saudi economy including a highly anticipated plan to sell shares of the state oil giant Saudi Aramco in an IPO.
 In a signal of a possible move toward social reform, the government announced in September a decision to end its embarrassing ban on women driving cars.

 Now, the crown prince is amassing power not seen within the royal family in generations.

-Note: Correction: The original version of this story gave the incorrect first name for Lebanon’s Prime Minister who recently resigned.
-He is Saad Hariri, not Rafiq Hariri.